 Please be aware that a standalone outbuilding will need permission of a different type.

 Can I Build a Porch Without Planning Permission?

 Porches are usually small and do not require planning permission, however, you must remember that:

-• The porch cannot be taller than three meters.
+- The porch cannot be taller than three meters.

-• If the boundary is adjacent to a highway, it must not be within two meters of the porch.
+- If the boundary is adjacent to a highway, it must not be within two meters of the porch.

-• The external ground area must be threem2 or less.
+- The external ground area must be three m2 or less.

-Martin Perry Associates offers structural design for a range house works including loft conversions and extensions.
+Martin Perry Associates offers structural design for a range of house works including loft conversions and extensions.
 For more information on structural engineers in Exeter and the West Country, please don’t hesitate to get in touch.